Workforce development and support in north east London

 - Supporting place-based networks and communities of practice for social prescribing.

-- Establishing a comprehensive supervision offer for social prescribing link workers
+- Establishing a supervision offer for social prescribing link workers

 - Social welfare and guidance training and fuel poverty training for 100 social prescribing link workers.